maxpavlovtp/activecharge/README.md

 ### SDLC:
 1. We push to master
-2. If deployment broken revert or use last tag https://github.com/maxpavlovdp/activecharge/releases/tag/v1.1
+2. We deploy FE every 20 mins BE every day from master using crontab + systemctl.
-3. We deploy every 20 mins from master using crontab + systemctl.
+3. If deployment broken revert or use last tag https://github.com/maxpavlovdp/activecharge/releases/tag/v1.1

 ### Design:
 https://app.diagrams.net/#G1xBm3YxmDuKMkPA-N649yD8FCtsIpkAai